facebook

 Artist Talk

-Rondall Reynoso relies heavily on metaphor’s relating to theological, philosophical, and sociological themes.
+Rondall Reynoso relies heavily on metaphors relating to theological, philosophical, and sociological themes.
 His Artist Talk delves into the story and deeper meaning of his work.
 The talk tracks his development from the earliest stages of his artistic production to his most recent work.
 This talk has often accompanied an exhibition of his work but can also be a stand-alone talk.

-Artist Talk as delivered to the Grunewald Guild in June 2013 (PDF of PowerPoint)
+Artist Talk (PDF of PowerPoint)

 Back to Top